electricimp/UBloxM8N/README.md

 #### Constructor: GPSUARTDriver(*uart[, bootTimeoutSec][, baudrate]*) ####

-Initializes Ublox M8N driver object.
-The constructor will initialize the specified hardware.uart object using the either the specified baud rate or a default baud rate of 9600 (the default baud rate specified in the Ublox data sheet).
+Initializes u-blox M8N driver object.
+The constructor will initialize the specified hardware.uart object using the either the specified baud rate or a default baud rate of 9600 (the default baud rate specified in the u-blox data sheet).

 ##### Parameters #####